Baju Empurau

-The Baju Empurau (also known in English language as "war jacket") is an armour from Indonesia.
+The Baju Empurau (also known in English language as "war jacket") is an armour from Kalimantan, Indonesia.

 Description

 The Baju Empurau is a kind of armor that is made of materials found in nature.
 It consists of fish scales and tree bark.
 The larger fish scales are attached to the lower vest with split rattan fibers, the smaller ones with a fixed string made from plant fibers.
 The lower vest consists of interwoven layers of tree bark.
 The vest has no sleeves, no collar and is provided with a semicircular shape in the neck area, which serves to protect the neck from blows.
-It is used by the Sea Dayak ethnic group.
+Its said this armor is meant to improve one’s vitality on the battlefield It is used by the Sea Dayak ethnic group.